atomone-hub/genesis/README.md

 IBC/ICS hubs should in general remain conservative in its function and offer utility through dependability and scaling.
-Any experiments that change the nature of the hub belong in new forks or splits, and an ideal hub enables them despite of and in order to celebrate these differences.
-In the Cosmos there is no need for contention as with land-locked states because there is no limitation of finite land.
+Any experiments that change the nature of the hub belong in new forks or splits, and an ideal hub enables them despite and in order to celebrate these differences.
+In the Cosmos, there is no need for contention as with land-locked states because there is no limitation of finite land.
 We can create new forks/splits/groups that are better aligned with what we need if there is enough need or support for it.